Board of Trustees

 Karl Paul Frederic

-Karl Paul Frederic is a partner at the law firm Windels Marx Lane & Mittendorf, LLP from which he conducts a multi-disciplinary practice focused on complex real estate transactions, construction and urban redevelopment from offices in New York and New Jersey.
-He has over thirty years of legal and business experience counseling clients in a broad range of matters and has been involved in some of the most significant projects in the metropolitan region, including MetLife Stadium and the renovation of Saint Patricks Cathedral.
-In recent years, he has focused on representing clients in repositioning single-user pharmaceutical industry campuses into multi-user mixed use facilities.
+Karl Paul Frederic is a member at the international law firm Clark Hill from which he conducts a multi-disciplinary practice focused on complex real estate transactions in the pharmaceutical, biotechnology and healthcare industries from offices in New York and New Jersey.
+He has over thirty years of legal and business experience counseling clients in a broad range of matters and has been involved in some of the most significant projects in the metropolitan region, including the redevelopment of the Meadowlands Sports Complex with American Dream and MetLife Stadium, the establishment of the Hackensack Meridian School of Medicine and the renovation of Saint Patrick’s Cathedral.

 Outside of law, Karl has a number of interests.
 He has competed in road races and triathlons, and remains an avid skier, golfer and martial artist.
 He is also an occasional actor, sometime movie producer and aspiring blues guitarist.
-He helped create the New Jersey Horror Con and Film Festival, now entering its third year, giving horror fans the opportunity to meet and interact with actors, screenwriters and musicians and small filmmakers a forum at which to screen their films and compete for awards.
+He helped create the New Jersey Horror Con and Film Festival, giving horror fans the opportunity to meet and interact with actors, screenwriters and musicians and small filmmakers a forum at which to screen their films and compete for awards.

 Karl earned his BA from Columbia College and his JD from the University of Miami School of Law.
-Karl has served as Chairman of the Board of Trustees since October 1, 2018.
+Karl served as Chairman of the Board of Trustees from October 1, 2018 until July 1, 2024 and now chairs the Board Building and Facilities Committee.

 Dr. Jordan Garrison